reubenstr/zuko/README.md

 **Development.**

-**V2.1 Frame is being tested and is nearly ready for replication**
+**V2.2 Frame is being tested and is nearly ready for replication**

 ### General

 Zuko uses the ROS2 framework for communication, launching, and 3rd party addons.
 Zuko uses a Rasberry Pi 4 with a custom expansion board for motor and peripheral control via a Playstation 4 controller.

 ### Major Tasks To Do

 - Fab/test expansion-board (RPi direct control, no Teensy)
-- Seperate simulation from rpi_quad_ws to able to execute the simulation of a PC over ROS2
 - Create URDF model for simulation.
-- Refine motor limits, update kinematic model to frame v2.1.
+- Refine motor limits, update kinematic model to frame v2.2.
 - Calibrate walking parameters.
+- Create high level documentation
-- Code BN055 IMU.
+- Code in BN055 IMU.
 - Connect machine learning algorithms.

 ### ROS2 Workspace